 Bates describes the analogous nutrient cycles of tropical rain forests and coral reefs.
-I encountered The Forest and the Sea my freshman year in college, shortly after having read, and been moved by, Rachael Carson's Silent Spring.
-Since I read Bates's book, 90% of the tropical forests then standing have been destroyed.
+I encountered The Forest and the Sea in Herb Eder's introductory cultural geography class my freshman year in college, shortly after having read, and been moved by, Rachael Carson's Silent Spring.
+Since I read Bates's book in 1964, 90% of the tropical forests then standing have been destroyed.

 Hans Belting, The Germans and their Art, a Troublesome Relationship.
 1998